14sanchita/Xplina/README.md

-# 🚀 Code Assistant Overlay
+# 🚀 Xplina : Code Assistant Overlay
 > A browser extension that explains code instantly — right where you find it.

 ---